microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 ## Single Resource Instance Search Request

-Compare the above to a single Resource instance request, which uses the RESTful API pattern of putting the Resource `id` directly in the path (rather than using the `_id` search parameter).
+Compare the above to a single Resource instance request, which uses the RESTful API pattern of putting the Resource `id` directly in the URL path (rather than using the `_id` search parameter).
 With the request below, the Resource instance is returned in response, but not inside a `Bundle`.

 ```sh
     GET {{fhirurl}}/Patient/123